zeke-code/gitlab-flow/README.md

 2. **Apply Fix**
    Fix the issue in the shared library and ensure backward compatibility if possible.

-3. **Run CI**
+3. **Test Locally**
+   Run local tests for all dependent services using the updated library.

+4. **Push on hotfix branch**
    Push changes to the hotfix branch.
-The CI pipeline validates the fix by running tests and static analysis.
+CI validates the fix with static analysis, unit tests, and build pipelines.

+5. **Create Merge Request**
+   Once changes are finalized, create a Merge Request that merges `hotfix/library-bugfix-staging` to `staging`

+6. **Run CI**
+   Pipelines run tests and compilation on the merge request to ensure code quality.
+If code meets quality gate standards, merge upon manual intervention OR automatically since we're in staging environment.

-4. **Deploy to Staging**
+7. **Deploy to Staging**
-   Tag the commit with a hotfix version (e.g., `v1.2.1-staging` or simply `v1.2.1`).
-CI/CD deploys the updated library to the staging environment.
+   CI/CD bumps version for hotfix (e.g., `v1.2.1`) and deploys the updated library to staging and our artifact registry/monorepo.
+   Use **ArgoCD** or equivalent to track and validate deployment.

-5. **QA and Validation**
+8. **QA and Validation**
    Perform manual or automated QA in the staging environment.
 Ensure there are no regressions or side effects before going forward.

-6. **Backport Fix**
+9. **Backport Fix**
    Merge the hotfix branch automatically into `dev` branch to synchronize staging and dev environments.

-7. **Promote to Production**
-   If validated, promote the change to the `production` branch and deploy it with a production-specific version tag (e.g., `v1.2.1`).
+This should be done if MR was merged successfully.

+10. **Trigger RenovateBot**
+    Trigger RenovateBot for dev environment to update microservices dependencies.
+Merge Requests should be automatically merged if tests are positive.

 ---